confidential-nt/localstorage-query/docs/README_EN.md

       completed: false,
       id: "1",
     },
-  ]); // If the specified key does not exist in local storage, it will be initialized with the given initial value.
+  ]); // If the specified key does not exist in localStorage, it will be initialized with the given initial value.
 Otherwise, it will be ignored.

   // ... do something
 }